cjlangan/friend-locator/README.md

     - We will have to retrieve another piece of data from the phone so that we know which way, say North, is relative to the phone's orientation...

 ### Day 4
-- So 0^o is your phones orientation when you first allow orientation permission.
+- So $0^o$ is your phones orientation when you first allow orientation permission.
 - So, if we can determine what the original direction the phone points to (e.g: North), then we can always calculate its current direction based on rotation.
-    - IDEA: Have coordinates or a vector be originally directly North, so this vecotr will be pointing a direction on the canvas, then we can correct that Northern vector relative to the device orientation
+    - ~~IDEA: Have coordinates or a vector be originally directly North, so this vecotr will be pointing a direction on the canvas, then we can correct that Northern vector relative to the device orientation~~
+- Able to resolve this by using the webkitCompassHeading event.
+- We can now point to specific coordinates relative to the phones orientation
+    - We found that this worked best outside
+- Logan was able to set up the Flask server, and be able to send coordinate data to it.